Jo-Developer40/SystemSoundsPlay/README.md

 # EN
 ## Overview
-The SystemSoundsPlayer app is a SwiftUI application that allows users to play, manage, and add favorites to system sounds on an iOS device.
+The SystemSoundsPlayer app is a SwiftUI application that allows users to play `system sounds` on an iOS device.
 The app provides a user-friendly interface to test sounds between IDs 1000 and 2000, save favorites, and play them directly.

 ---